The Beyond Silence Team:

 For general inquiries, please contact us at firstname.lastname@example.org

 Dr. Sandra Moll, M.Sc.(OT), PhD – Associate Professor, School of Rehabilitation Science at McMaster University

 Sandra’s research interests relate to mental health/mental illness, along the continuum from mental health promotion to illness intervention.
 Her primary program of research focuses on workplace mental health, including approaches to building mental wellness and mental health literacy and reducing stigma in the context of work.
-Recent projects include: a provincial study of the psychosocial vulnerabilities of young workers; mental health literacy training with healthcare workers; and a study of faculty-student interactions related to mental health in post-secondary education.
-Other areas of interest include occupation-based approaches to health promotion and psychotherapy interventions.
-Her primary methodological expertise is in qualitative, participatory research.
+She developed the Beyond Silence workplace training program and the Beyond Silence app platform with input from healthcare workers across Canada.
+Her research expertise is in co-design, qualitative methods, and implementation science.

 Melissa holds a BSc (Hons) in Life Science, a BA in Psychology, and is currently finishing up her Master’s Degree in Biomedical Science (Neuroscience).
 Her academic achievements are matched by her passion for mental health advocacy, with a particular focus on improving mental health outcomes in vulnerable populations.

 Lindsay Crocco has an B.Sc. in Life Science and M.Sc. in Occupational Therapy.
 She has experience in designing, implementing and evaluating health promotion programs, policies and strategies in the healthcare and education sectors.